muritalatolanrewaju/muritalatolanrewaju/README.md

 ## Cyber Security Engineer 💻

-With over three years of fascination with cybersecurity, my specialty lies in Engineering, Operations, and Application Security.
-I'm expanding my expertise into cloud security ☁️, exploring innovative methods to secure complex systems.
+- 🛡️ Expertise in DevSecOps, integrating Engineering, Operations, and Application Security.
+- 🔍 Just started exploring the world of AI and machine learning.
+- ☁️ Diving into the nexus of cloud security and AI-driven solutions.
+- 🚀 Eager to innovate and contribute at the intersection of security and AI.
 Stay tuned for exciting projects!
 - 🖥️  Check out my portfolio at [MuritalaOlanrewaju.com](http://muritalaolanrewaju.com)
 - ✉️  Reach out to me at [Contact@MuritalaOlanrewaju.com](mailto:contact@muritalaolanrewaju.com)
-- 🧠  Currently learning: Cloud Security
 - 🤝  Open for collaborations in cybersecurity projects

 ## Top Repositories